peterhinch/micropython-async/TUTORIAL.md

  11. `auart_hd.py` Use of the Pyboard UART to communicate with a device using a half-duplex protocol.
 Suits devices such as those using the 'AT' modem command set.
+ 12. `iorw.py` Demo of a read/write device driver using the IORead mechanism.

 **Test Programs**